University of Southampton Students' Union: Early 21st century

-With the coming of the new millennium the Union once again experienced a period of expansion, reaching 300 clubs and societies being supported by 2019, and the Union's facilities becoming stretched to capacity with large union events filling the union building's different bars and venues.
-This led to an extensive programme of works in the main union building costing £3.5 million, replacing the debating chamber with an extension containing a double-height multi-purpose space called 'The Cube' that could be used as a nightclub or as a 330-seat cinema with two bars outside, extra toilets made from a converted squash court and a refurbishment to the reception and concourse with the ballroom being replaced by a new bar called 'The Bridge' with a view over campus.
-The building also saw a renovation of the servery for the refectory on Level 3, new internet cafe off of the refurbished concourse and an overhaul to the building's fire detection and alarm systems and a new glazed link added to reduce the reliance on the smaller 1960s stairways.
+With the coming of the new millennium, the Union once again experienced a period of expansion, with 300 clubs and societies being supported by 2019, and the Union's facilities becoming stretched to capacity with large union events, filling the union building's different bars and venues.
+This led to an extensive programme of works in the main union building costing £3.5 million, replacing the debating chamber with an extension containing a double-height multi-purpose space called 'The Cube' that could be used as a nightclub or as a 330-seat cinema with two bars outside, extra toilets made from a converted squash court, and a refurbishment to the reception and concourse with the ballroom being replaced by a new bar called 'The Bridge' with a view over campus.
+The building also saw a renovation of the servery for the refectory on Level 3, a new internet cafe off of the refurbished concourse, an overhaul to the building's fire detection and alarm systems, and a new glazed link added to reduce the reliance on the smaller 1960s stairways.

 This comprehensive overhaul of the Union building led to a new image for the union and a new logo, based on a segmented circle that could read SUSU when read.
-The Union was still publicly known by the long name 'Southampton University Students Union' during this period, but with the university very publicly referring to itself as the University of Southampton since the 1990 introduction of their dolphin logo the Union began a period of change and by 2011 their official name was changed to University of Southampton Students' Union to bring it into line with the university although the Union was still referred to by the shortened SUSU.
+The Union was still publicly known by the long name 'Southampton University Students Union' during this period, but with the university very publicly referring to itself as the University of Southampton since the 1990 introduction of their dolphin logo the Union began a period of change, and by 2011, their official name was changed to University of Southampton Students' Union to bring it into line with the university, although the Union was still referred to by the shortened SUSU.

-While the union and its members ran fewer protests than in earlier years there were still occasions for protest and campaigns, on the topics of student loans and fees, climate change and university strikes.
-In May 2002 the Union chose to disaffiliate itself from the National Union of Students on the grounds that the organisation was becoming too bureaucratic.
+While the union and its members ran fewer protests than in earlier years, there were still occasions for protest and campaigns, on the topics of student loans and fees, climate change, and university strikes.
+In May 2002, the Union chose to disaffiliate itself from the National Union of Students on the grounds that the organisation was becoming too bureaucratic.
 Despite referendums in 2010 and 2012 on whether to re-affiliate, this has not happened and the Union remains independent as of 2020.